moincreemers/swt/features.md

 ## Backlog

+- error handler Method?
 - make open/selection widgets in tables focusable (class/attribute)
 - instrumentation module for UI testing
 - make timer interval gettable and settable in JS.
 - htmlTable: conditional formatting (based on staticData)
 - htmlTable: record selection. should lead to event handler on TableBody that provides an event with the selection staticData and the record being (de-)selected.
 - htmlTable: perhaps a CSS style for selected records?
 - MapDataAdapter, add option to combine multiple columns into one or split a column into multiple columns
 - join-staticData-adapter
 - Configuration options through beans (using @Component and injecting into ToolkitController?)
 - more support for page layout
-- limit size of the JS by reducing widget model size.
-Move code to global module
 - global 'model' store arbitrary values in?
 Statement.Get/Set should work.
 Scope to page/application option?
 - disable/enable individual options in checkbox/radiobutton lists
 - breadcrumb Widget